SovereignCloudStack/k8s-cluster-api-provider/doc/continuous-integration.md

 #### How do developers/reviewers should proceed if they want to CI test this project?

 A developer initiates a PR as usual.
-If a reviewer deems that the PR requires e2e testing, he/she can apply a specific label to the PR.
+If a reviewer deems that the PR requires e2e testing, they can apply a specific label to the PR.
 Currently, the following labels could be applied:
 - `e2e-test` (for comprehensive e2e testing, including k8s cluster creation, execution of sonobuoy conformance tests, and cluster deletion)
 - `e2e-quick-test` (for expedited e2e testing, involving k8s cluster creation, quick sonobuoy tests, and cluster deletion)